The Best VPN Services

 As much as we love the superior security, high speed, and broad device support, we’re not as crazy about the pricing plans.
 Now, don’t get us wrong, the basic monthly service and annual contract are about average at $11.95 and $5.99, respectively.

-However, that’s still a little high.
+However, that’s still a little high for the best vpn service.
 The standout is the two-year contract that gives you absolutely everything for only $1.99 per month.
 It’s tough to get this level of security and performance anywhere else, especially at that price.

-Customer support from Surfshark is also pretty good.
+From the top VPN that is Surfshark comes a top customer support you can rely on.
 They have live chat in several languages, and their email support is almost instantaneous.

 The easy interface means non-techs will enjoy this platform as much as advanced users will appreciate the advanced tech.
 Those who do need help will find a large and ever-expanding knowledge base.